Scthe/scthe.github.io/content/blog/2015-08-19-neural-networks-implementation-tips/2015-08-23-neural-networks-implementation-tips.md

-### Normal use case involves multiple images
+### Supporting batching

 During training You will operate on multiple samples, and -arguably- during normal usage this will also be the case.
 It is worth thinking how this aspect should be reflected in the design of the application.
 This is probably one of the most important architectural decisions You will make.

-Processing single sample at a time:
+Advantages of processing images one by one:

 * **much** easier to write
 * can lazily allocate memory